-Canon 1D X versus Nikon D1
+Canon 1D X vs Nikon D1

 The Canon EOS-1D X and the Nikon D1 are two professional cameras that were revealed to the public, respectively, in October 2011 and June 1999.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX) and an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 2.6 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX) and an APS-C (D1) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 2.6 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D1 is notably smaller (10 percent) than the Canon 1D X. Moreover, the D1 is markedly lighter (29 percent) than the 1DX.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1DX) and the Nikon Lens Catalog (D1).